commonmark/commonmark-spec/README.md

 ==========

-CommonMark is a [specification of Markdown syntax][the spec], together with BSD3-licensed implementations (`stmd`) in C and javascript.
+CommonMark is a [specification of Markdown syntax][the spec], together with BSD3-licensed implementations (`cmark`) in C and javascript.

 The implementations
 -------------------

-The C implementation provides both a library and a standalone program `stmd` that converts Markdown to HTML.
+The C implementation provides both a library and a standalone program `cmark` that converts Markdown to HTML.
 It is written in standard C99 and has no library dependencies.
 (However, if you check it out from the repository, you'll need [`re2c`](http://re2c.org) to generate `scanners.c` from `scanners.re`.
 This is only a build dependency for developers, since `scanners.c` can be provided in a released source tarball.)

-    Usage:   stmd [FILE*]
+    Usage:   cmark [FILE*]
     Options: --help, -h    Print usage information
              --ast         Print AST instead of HTML
              --version     Print version